openannotation/annotator-wordpress/README.md

 activate the plugin through the Wordpress administration panel accessible at `http://<blogaddress>/wp-admin/plugins.php`.

-You will also need to sign up at [AnnotateIt](http://annotateti.org) and fill in your _Account ID_ and _Auth Token_ details in the Plugin settings form.
+You will also need to sign up at [AnnotateIt](http://annotateti.org) and fill your _Account ID_ and _Auth Token_ details in the Plugin settings form.

 ## Demo

-A blog post showing the plugin in action can be found [here](http://wp-annotator.andreafiore.me/).
+A blog post showing the plugin in action can be found [here]([http://wp-annotator.andreafiore.me/2011/05/26/hello-world/]).
 The plugin settings for this specific installation are depicted in the screenshot below:

 <img src="https://github.com/okfn/annotator-wordpress/raw/master/screenshot.png" alt="wp-annotator settings screenshot" />